chrender/fizmo/README-0.7.txt

   "enable-x11-inline-graphics", which is however still not recommended as a default setting and will still crash on some terminals.

- - Boolean variables like "dont-use-colors" don't require an explicit " = yes" after the variable anymore, simply stating the variable name is sufficient.
+ - Boolean variables like "dont-use-colors" don't require an explicit "yes" value anymore, simply stating the variable name is sufficient.

  - Configuration files may now use the $(HOME) variable.